 Along with leads and co-branding, another benefit to becoming a benefit with the Program is that your business will be included in lists provided to property owners who request eligible professionals in their area.

 You may also work with our Marketing Department to showcase your business to property owners through their web accounts.

 Repayments are made through your property taxes and in case the property is sold, the remaining assessment can be passed to the new property owner.
-The Program offers financing terms up to 30 years for Seismic Retrofits at low fixed interest rates.
+The Program offers financing terms up to 30 years at low fixed interest rates.
 Please see Seismic Retrofit section of this website for links to information about rent passthrough.
 Unlike other construction loans, the Program offers 100% of the Seismic retrofit including permits, inspections, engineering plans and other soft costs of construction.